Frequently Asked Questions

 To accurately measure Heart Rate Variability and transmit it to your compatible phone or tablet the heart rate monitor must have: 1.)
 Bluetooth 4.0 (also called Smart or LE), 2.)
 Accurate R-R Interval Recording (also called inter-beat intervals).
 Here are a list of chest strap heart rate monitors compatible with Elite HRV:

-Q: Why can’t I use LED/pulse oximetry/wrist HR monitors like Fitbit?
+Q: Why can’t I use my wrist HR monitor or LED/pulse oximetry monitors like Fitbit?

 Unfortunately, at this time the available wrist band monitors, watches, and finger sensors that use Pulse Oximetry or LED to detect heart rate do not accurately measure (or do not support) R-R intervals.
 R-R intervals are the exact time measurements between each heart beat that are needed for truly accurate HRV calculations.
 Due to the limitations of those hardware devices, we do not recommend them for reliable HRV readings.